 FHP's are approved through acceptance and will be considered approved on the date Alberta acknowledges receipt of the work.
-Alberta shall notify the organization by acknowledging receipt within 5 working days of submission.
-The notification date will be documented by Alberta as the start date for FHP approval.
+The notification or approval date will be documented by Alberta as the start date for FHP approval.
 Alberta shall periodically check the work and supporting documentation to verify its accuracy.

-- 3.4.1 An FHP shall be approved by acceptance if: - e) validated by a RFP; - f) adds less than 20% of the area sequenced in the SHS by compartment per decade; - g) the harvest area (ha) does not exceed 100% of the total area in the SHS or strata description table by compartment per decade as tracked in the GDP; and - h) it adheres to all ground rules as per the FHP checklist.
-See Appendix 2
+- 3.4.1 An FHP shall be approved by acceptance if: - a) validated by a RFP; - b) additions less than 20% of the area sequenced in the SHS by strata by compartment per decade; - the harvest area (ha) does not exceed 100% of the total area in the SHS or strata description table by compartment per decade as tracked in the GDP; and - d) it adheres to all ground rules as per the FHP checklist (See Appendix 2)